Frequently asked Questions

 How do I make an Appointment?

 Scheduling an appointment is easy and can be done a couple different ways.
-You can access our online booking through the booking tab, or if calling or texting is easier we can be reached at (910) 217-5056 or (406) 529-8932
+You can call or text us at (910) 217-5056 or email email@example.com.

 Are Package Deals or Discounts Available?

-Yes, we occasionally run special offers.
-Inquire upon check-in.
+Yes, we run special offers.
+Inquire upon scheduling.